Rirsc/rirsc.github.io/content/pages/info.md

 Diving into the realm of 3D animation, interactive installations, and coding (with an eagerness to delve deeper), my creative journey is an evolving tapestry of diverse skills. **Recently contributing to spatial computing prototypes at Magic Leap,** I'm driven by the spirit of exploration and innovation, seeking new frontiers in technology and design.

-With expertise in 3D design, I specialize in creating visually appealing and functional solutions for diverse projects, encompassing both physical and digital products.
+With expertise in 3D design, I specialize in creating visually appealing and functional solutions for diverse projects, encompassing both physical and digital products. -->

+Ey there stranger.
+Ricardo here, **welcome to my abode :)**

+I’m an industrial design engineer with a focus on 3D digital and interactive works.
+Passionate about blending aesthetics and functionality, my projects range from 3D animation to interactive installations and coding.
+Currently, I’m contributing to **spatial computing prototypes at Magic Leap,** shaping immersive experiences at the forefront of XR technology.

+**Beyond work,** I find joy in  [music,](/pages/etc/gigs/) boardgames&rolegames, comix, design, films and riding my bike around forests.
+Playing with technology and exploring creative ideas keeps me inspired and always ready for new ways to expand my knowledge.

 ## Experience